Cherokee Amateur Radio Society WX4CAR

 Cherokee Amateur Radio Society is an organization of FCC licensed amateur radio operators (also called Hams) that meet and share the hobby, educate people about amateur radio, as well as support our local community in times of disaster.
 We are located in Cherokee County, Georgia and have club call sign WX4CAR.
 We are an ARRL Affiliated Club.

 The club also participates with ARES, and the Cherokee County EOC when severe weather gets close to the area, and we help with local public service projects.
+You too can join this team!

 The members of the club also dedicate some of their time to promote and help new hams to develop their skills and knowledge on Amateur communications modes and to be better operators.
 We are a very active club and participate in ARRL Field Day every year.
 If you are located in Cherokee County or the surrounding area, we would like to invite you to participate.
-Use the Contact Us button to ask any questions you may have.
+Check out our Newsletter to see what is happening!

 The menu tabs on the far left will help you navigate to the area of interest.